Blurry background for design

 • Vision changes if the lesion presses on your eye

-If any sign lingers beyond two weeks, schedule a skin evaluation—early detection of eyelid cancer vastly improves outcomes.
+If any sign persists for more than 2 weeks, schedule a skin evaluation—early detection of eyelid cancer vastly improves outcomes.

 How Eyelid Cancer Is Diagnosed